openlawteam/docs/docs/api-client/README.md

-# REST API
+# REST API and APIClient

-The OpenLaw REST API in APIClient.js is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
+The OpenLaw REST API is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
+The class APIClient library in APIClient.js serves as a convenient wrapper to the REST API and can be used for many of the method calls.
 The API methods are categorized below.

-**Parameters**
+**Parameters for REST calls**

 For GET requests, any parameters not included as a segment in the path can be passed as an HTTP query string parameter.